 Fast, Slow & Non-moving (FSN) Method

 This method of inventory control is very useful for controlling obsolescence.
 All the items of inventory are not used in the same order; some are required frequently, while some are not required at all.
-So this method classifies inventory into three categories, fast moving inventory, slow-moving inventory and non-moving inventory.
+So this method classifies inventory into three categories, fast-moving inventory, slow-moving inventory, and non-moving inventory.
 The order for new inventory is placed based on the utilization of inventory.

 Inventory management is an essential part of every business.
-With effective inventory management system in place, the business can significantly reduce its various costs like warehousing cost, inventory carrying cost, ordering cost, cost of obsolescence, etc. It improves the supply chain of the business.
+With an effective inventory management system in place, the business can significantly reduce its various costs like warehousing cost, inventory carrying cost, ordering cost, cost of obsolescence, etc. It improves the supply chain of the business.
 Managers are able to forecast the level of production at which they need to place new orders for inventory.
 Hence, organizations should take all the necessary steps to maintain an effective inventory management and control system.